B10nicle/store-app/README.md

 ## The Store

 Special thanks to Vladilen Minin for this awesome course!
+This was really fun to implement this store under your guidance.

 Link: https://www.youtube.com/watch?v=yCIti018Srw